 At twelve, I was a World War II veteran and D-Day survivor in Normandy.
 Vicariously of course, only vicariously.

-Blame it, first, on the weekly episodes of Combat!, which at six I began to watch with my brothers and cousins at my aunt Maura’s house along nearby Scout Fuentebella Street, which had television.
-Blame it, second, on our family driver Manong Natoy, who brought us kids to watch the film The Longest Day, a cinematic retelling of the June 1944 Allied landings in Nazi-occupied France, when I was seven.
+Blame it, first, on the weekly episodes of Combat!, which at six I began to watch with my brothers and cousins at Auntie Maura’s house along nearby South-9 (now Scout Fuentebella) Street, which had television.
+Blame it, second, on our family driver and most cheerful lifetime friend Manong Natoy, who brought us kids to watch the film The Longest Day, a cinematic retelling of the June 1944 Allied landings in Nazi-occupied France, when I was seven.
 Both the TV show and the movie made a huge impression on me.

 Does anybody above 50 still remember PECO?
 I do.
 It was one of my earliest recollections of shopping in Quiapo with my mother.